 We stayed in the Cellar Maker’s Studio, a spacious little studio apartment looking out over the rolling vineyards of Zenaida Cellars.
 This was pure luxury: from the locally made olive oil soap, to the fluffy bathrobes next to the spacious jacuzzi, to the custom-made Spearhead coffee blend (a Paso Robles third wave coffee shop that we’re totally into), to the classical music and welcome-home bottle of complimentary wine, and sweet handwritten note welcoming us to Zenaida Cellars, we felt like royalty from the minute we entered the tasting room.

-- Travel Tip: they have really cheap deals for midweek stays.
+- Travel Tip: You can find some really cheap deals for midweek stays.
 Depending on the season and time of week, you can grab a room for as low as $119/night!

 Hey, you’ll probably want to save this post for later.
 Bookmark it and Pin it for future reference – you’ll need it.
 Note: full sized images can be found by clicking the “Pin It” button.

-Disclaimer: Our stay in Paso Robles was partially sponsored by the Paso Robles Wine Country Alliance and by Travel Paso.
+Disclaimer: Our stay in Paso Robles was sponsored by the Paso Robles Wine Country Alliance and by Travel Paso.
 We were the recipient of much incredible generosity, and we would like to thank The Wine Line, Tablas Creek Vineyards, Zenaida Cellars, La Cosecha, Niner Wine Estates, Shale Oak, and KroBar for their contributions to our amazing visit.
 All opinions are our own, and any inaccuracies or bad jokes are completely on us and absolutely not their fault.
-Also, there are a couple of affiliate links through this post.
-Should you use our links to make a purchase, we will receive a small commission at no cost to you that will go towards maintaining our site.